-- A. Fill metal-capped bollards solidly with concrete and allow concrete to cure seven days before installing. - B. Anchor bollards in place with concrete footings.
+- A. Fill metal-capped bollards solidly with concrete and allow concrete to cure seven days before installing. - B. Anchor bollards in concrete [with pipe sleeves preset and anchored into concrete] [in formed or core-drilled holes not less than 42 inches (1050 mm) deep and 3/4 inch (19 mm) larger than OD of bollard].
+Fill annular space around bollard solidly with shrinkage-resistant grout; mixed and placed to comply with grout manufacturer's written instructions.
+Slope grout up approximately 1/8 inch (3 mm) toward bollard. - C. Anchor bollards in place with concrete footings.
 Center and align bollards in holes 3 inches (75 mm) above bottom of excavation.
 Place concrete and vibrate or tamp for consolidation.
-Support and brace bollards in position until concrete has cured. - C. Fill bollards solidly with concrete, mounding top surface to shed water.
+Support and brace bollards in position until concrete has cured. - D. Fill bollards solidly with concrete, mounding top surface to shed water.